iagann/LeCalculator/README.md

 2. Open `LeCalculator.html` in a modern, standards-compliant browser.

 ### Deployment
 Asset injection is handled via a centralized manifest in the HTML head.
-For production deployments:
-* Ensure the `v` constant in `LeCalculator.html` is incremented to bypass browser-level cache stale-dating.
+For production deployments ensure the `v` constant in `LeCalculator.html` is incremented to bypass browser-level cache stale-dating.
-* Recommended CI/CD: Static analysis of JavaScript files to ensure no global namespace collisions.

-## 🛠 Planned Enhancements (Production Roadmap)
-- [ ] **Security:** Transition from `Function()` evaluation to a sandboxed math parser (e.g., `math.js`) to eliminate XSS risks.
-- [ ] **Integrity:** Implement JSON schema validation for the `importBuildFromFile` function.
-- [ ] **Reliability:** Add a Test Suite (e.g., Jest) to verify calculation accuracy against known game-mechanic benchmarks.

 ## ⚖ License
 MIT — *LeCalculator is a fan-made tool and is not affiliated with Eleventh Hour Games.*